Nintendo Switch 2 review: What we like (and dislike) about the console

 Nintendo Switch 2 design

 Alex Lee: When the courier handed me the Switch 2 inside a plain cardboard box (wait, no fireworks?), I was weirdly thrown by how compact the package felt.
-But I opened it cross-legged on the floor, and the console itself is… huge.
+But when I opened it, cross-legged on the floor, the console itself was… huge.
 Almost an inch bigger than the OLED, and once the new Joy-Con 2’s snap on, it’s basically a mini tablet.
 It’s not far off the size of an iPad mini, but it’s almost double the weight (and it’s noticeable).

 There’s now a USB-C port on the top – a small but huge quality-of-life tweak.
 I can play it in tabletop mode now while charging, without the cable jutting out from the bottom and making things wobbly.
 The new Joy-Cons are sleeker too, with a matte texture and rounded edges, making them feel less toy-like, though again, chunkier than the OLED ones.
 I really like the new kickstand, too.
 It’s sturdier than the OLED’s and adjusts a little more smoothly.
 You can still expand the storage, but your old microSD cards won’t work on this one – you’ll need to buy the new microSD Express cards.